ewpa/esp32c2-direct-boot-example/README.md

-# ESP32-C3 Direct Boot example
+# ESP32-C2/ESP8684 Direct Boot example

-This is an example of ESP32-C3 "direct boot" feature.
-It allows an application to be executed directly from flash, without using the 2nd stage bootloader.
+This is an example of ESP32-C2/ESP8684 "direct boot" feature.
+It allows an application to be executed directly from flash, without using the 2nd stage boot loader.

 ## Background

-ESP8266 and ESP32 series of chips share the common [binary image format](https://github.com/espressif/esptool/wiki/Firmware-Image-Format).
+ESP8266 and ESP32 series of chips share the common [binary image format](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/firmware-image-format.html).
 This format describes how the binary image stored in flash should be loaded into IRAM/DRAM by the ROM bootloader.
 In typical applications, the ROM bootloader doesn't load the application binary directly.
 Instead, it loads the 2nd stage bootloader into RAM.
 The 2nd stage bootloader then loads the application: sections which should reside in RAM are copied from flash into RAM, and cache MMU is configured to map the remaining sections, which are accessed from flash.

 Compared to other microcontrollers, where the program in flash is executed directly without the need for additional stages of bootloaders, this arrangement does add complexity.
 However, it should be noted that in most production applications the 2nd stage bootloader is required to support firmware update, rollback, and security features.
 Because of this, the 2nd stage bootloader is used in ESP-IDF, despite the extra complexity.

-## Direct boot in ESP32-C3
+## Direct boot in ESP32-C2/ESP8684

-ESP32-C3 (starting from silicon revision 3) allows an application stored in flash to be executed directly, without being copied into RAM.
-This makes it possible to link an application with a relatively simple linker script, and produce the binary using `objcopy` command, then flash the resulting binary to the ESP32-C3.
+ESP32-C2 allows an application stored in flash to be executed directly, without being copied into RAM.
+This makes it possible to link an application with a relatively simple linker script, and produce the binary using `objcopy` command, then flash the resulting binary to the ESP32-C2.

 Direct boot feature is activated under the following conditions:
 * Secure boot is disabled.
 * Direct boot feature is not disabled via `EFUSE_DIS_LEGACY_SPI_BOOT` eFuse bit.
-* The ROM bootloader doesn't detect a valid binary image [in the usual format](https://github.com/espressif/esptool/wiki/Firmware-Image-Format)
+* The ROM bootloader doesn't detect a valid binary image [in the usual format](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/firmware-image-format.html)
 * The first 8 bytes in flash are `1d 04 db ae 1d 04 db ae` — that is a "magic number" 0xaedb041d repeated twice.

 In this case, the ROM bootloader sets up Flash MMU to map 4 MB of Flash to addresses 0x42000000 (for code execution) and 0x3C000000 (for read-only data access).
 The bootloader then jumps to address 0x42000008, i.e. to the instruction at offset 8 in flash, immediately after the magic numbers.